akhomsib/Climate_Change_Surface_Temperature_Prediction/README.md

 Several other models have been trained and tested, apart from the final Random Forest, which can be found in the `prediction_models.ipynb` file or individually in the various .py files present in the code/models/ directory.

 6. Run the visualization.
-This can be done by going inside the code directory and running a python server (python -m http.server 8000) to serve files from there. <br />
+This can be done by navigating to the code directory and running a python server to serve files from there.
+Use the following command to run the server.<br />
+   python -m http.server 8000
-    After you have the python server running, go to localhost:8000 and navigate to the `climate_visualization.html` file in the visualization folder which will allow you to interact with the tool.
+   Once the python server is running, connect to localhost:8000 and navigate to the `climate_visualization.html` file in the visualization folder which will allow you to interact with the tool.